William Kelly (artist): Career

 In 1976 Kelly exhibited at the Melbourne University Gallery work which, as Maudie Palmer noted, involved "literally mapping out the figure or figures and their environment in relation to the picture plane", for which he at first used photographs before using live models exclusively.

 Many of Kelly's works from the 1980s were aerial views of the subject, so the drawings, paintings or prints could be hung in any orientation and, as an American reviewer noted, such abnormal visual situations evoked a state of helplessness, anxiety and dehumanisation.
+In the 1980s he also designed a number of theatre sets and posters, made several films and initiated a number of urban arts and environmental design projects.

 By 1981 Kelly was represented by Axiom Gallery, and in 1985 by Stuart Gerstman gallery, also in Melbourne.
 In 1982 he had started making computer-graphics work like Still Life: Children's Blocks (for T. Salvas) using an electronic stylus on a graphics tablet connected to an Apple II computer and one monochrome and one colour monitor, a medium that Kelly compared "to the feel of drawing on a soft-ground plate".
-Prints were made on a B&W dot matrix or thermal printer.
+Prints were made on a monochrome dot matrix or thermal printer.
 From the early 1980s Kelly worked with printmaking technician Larry Rawling in Fitzroy for his fine art prints, and later with Baldessin Press.

 As well as making prints, drawings and paintings, Kelly collaborated on public art and theatre works, and wrote art scholarship, editing in 1984 the Heritage of Australian art: reflections of the history of Australian painters and paintings.
 In 1983, he was a member of the original steering committee for the Australian Centre for Contemporary Art.

 Kelly had studios in Melbourne, Bethlehem, Pennsylvania, and Nathalia (his last place of residence).
+He was Founding and Honorary Life Member of the Australian Centre for Contemporary Art, Founding Member of the Urban Design Forum, and former member of the Board of the Australian Print Workshop and affiliate artist and supporter of the Baldessin Studio.